ThreatLinker: An NLP-based Methodology to Automatically Estimate CVE Relevance for CAPEC Attack Patterns: Methodology design and implementation

-{\bf Keyword search.} The aim of keyword search is to verify, despite the semantic similarity, if the same keywords are both in the CVE and CAPEC attributes.
-If this happens, we have an additional indication to strengthen our estimation and thus revise the similarity score.
-The keyword search module evaluates the connection between CVE vulnerability descriptions and CAPEC attack patterns by identifying shared keywords.
-It takes as input the CVE description, the CAPEC name (also alternative terms, if any), and a list of acronyms, while the output is a keyword-based relevance score.
-To achieve this goal, we perform an \emph{acronyms preprocessing} step.
+\review{To achieve this goal, we perform an \emph{acronyms preprocessing} step.
 It consists of the definition of a mapping of terms with their acronyms.
 For example, in CVE and CAPEC knowledge bases, ``SQLi'' replaces ``SQL Injection'' very often; similarly, ``XSS'' for Cross-Site Scripting.
 These acronyms are closely tied to specific attack patterns and might be missed by a purely semantic approach.
 For example, \textit{CVE-2016-1000113} is described as \textit{``XSS and SQLi in huge IT gallery v1.1.5 for Joomla''}.
 In this case, the acronyms XSS (Cross-Site Scripting) and SQLi (SQL Injection) provide direct indicators of the types of vulnerabilities present.
-While a semantic similarity model might capture the general notion of web-based vulnerabilities, the presence of these acronyms offers precise clues to identify specific CAPEC attack patterns, such as \textit{CAPEC-66 (SQL Injection)} or \textit{CAPEC-63 (Cross-Site Scripting)}.
-The mapping between acronyms and corresponding expansions has been collected from the NIST glossary\footnote{\url{https://csrc.nist.gov/glossary}} and augmented with state-of-the-art scientific papers concerning systems and network security~\cite{scarfone2010system}.
-Finally, other technical terms present in security knowledge bases and not reported by existing documentation have been manually added\footnote{The collection of acronyms used in the proposed approach is available in the open-source repository.}.
+While a semantic similarity model might capture the general notion of web-based vulnerabilities, the presence of these acronyms offers precise clues to identify specific CAPEC attack patterns, such as \textit{CAPEC-66 (SQL Injection)} or \textit{CAPEC-63 (Cross-Site Scripting)}.}{ To support this process, we first perform an \emph{acronyms preprocessing} step.
+This step defines a mapping between technical terms and their commonly used acronyms.
+For instance, in both CVE and CAPEC repositories, ``SQLi'' is frequently used in place of ``SQL Injection'', and ``XSS'' is used for ``Cross-Site Scripting''.
+These acronyms are strongly associated with specific attack patterns and may not be fully captured by semantic similarity alone.
+For example, \textit{CVE-2016-1000113} is described as \textit{``XSS and SQLi in huge IT gallery v1.1.5 for Joomla''}.
+Here, the acronyms XSS and SQLi directly indicate the vulnerability types involved.
+While semantic similarity may identify a general class of web-related vulnerabilities, the explicit presence of acronyms enables a precise association with specific CAPEC attack patterns, such as \textit{CAPEC-66 (SQL Injection)} or \textit{CAPEC-63 (Cross-Site Scripting)}.}